dmartzol/hmm/README.md

 ## Features

-- React admin panel to administer resources and sub-resources
+- [X] Running fully in Docker Compose for easy bootstrapping
-- Management of Sessions, cookies, permissions, email verification, accounts, ...
+- [X] PostgreSQL performant database
-- Management of Hackerspace equipment and equipment authorizations
+- [X] Telemetry and traces with Prometheus, Grafana and Tempo.
-- PostgreSQL performant database
+- [X] Management of Sessions, cookies, permissions, email verification, accounts, ...
-- Docker Compose for easy bootstrapping
+- [ ] Management of Hackerspace equipment and equipment authorizations
-- Telemetry and traces with Prometheus, Grafana and Tempo.
+- [ ] React admin panel to administer resources and sub-resources

 ## Requirements